 These are extra little games that can be played by up to four people.

 Ever wanted to pit four monkeys against each other in a brawl?
-Well now you can.
-In Monkey Fight you take control of a monkey with a boxing glove attached to his ball.
-You swing it at enemies and try to knock them off of the level.
-There are a few power-ups do be gained here as well.
-They makes you punch harder, your glove bigger, your glove longer, your attack spin.
-There are three different levels.
+In Monkey Fight the players each take control of a monkey with a boxing glove attached to its ball.
+The boxing glove is used to punch other monkeys off of the stage.
+There are different power-ups available for the monkeys which include larger boxing gloves, greater length boxing glove punches and an replacement spinning boxing glove attack.
+There are 3 different stages available for the game mode.

 This mode is played in rounds, and a single person plays at any one time.
 The default setting for this mode is 10 rounds, but this can be altered to a player's liking.
 There are three platform layouts in this mode, and they cycle in order throughout the rounds.
 This means that in a traditional ten round game, each map gets played three times before a final round on the first level.